-Group homes which are licensed or approved by the province are permitted in the agricultural designation subject to the residence requirements of Error!
-Reference source not found.
+Group homes which are licensed or approved by the province are permitted in the agricultural designation subject to the residence requirements of Residences in Agricultural Areas.

 8. Surplus Dwelling Severances

 Surplus dwelling severances may be permitted in accordance with Land Division policies of this Plan.